-The difference between an HRV and ERV is that while both transfer sensible energy and some latent energy, an ERV transfers additional latent energy because it also transfers humidity.
-During the heating season, the ERV transfers moisture from the outgoing air to the incoming airstream.
-Conversely, during the cooling season, the ERV removes moisture from the incoming airstream.
+The difference between an HRV and ERV is that while both transfer sensible energy, an ERV transfers additional latent energy because it also transfers humidity.
+Sensible energy heat exchange is the difference in the dry bulb temperature between the incoming outdoor air and the exhausted indoor air.
+During the heating season, the ERV also transfers moisture from the outgoing air to the incoming airstream.
+Conversely, during the cooling season, the ERV transfers moisture to or from the outdoor airstream depending on which whether outdoor humidity is lower or higher than indoors.
 The proposed code change would allow project teams to choose either an HRV or ERV system.

-Unitary HRV and ERV equipment have a sensible recovery efficiency (SRE) rating, which is defined as follows by the Home Ventilating Institute (HVI):
+Unitary HRV and ERV equipment have an SRE rating, which is defined as follows by the Home Ventilating Institute (HVI):